-(1) Key performance indicators presented on a constant currency basis are obtained by translating financial results from the current period denominated in US dollars at the foreign exchange rate of the comparable period of the prior year.
-For the three and six-month periods ended February 28, 2023, the average foreign exchange rates used for translation were 1.3488 USD/CDN and 1.3489 USD/CDN, respectively.

-(2) Adjusted EBITDA and net capital expenditures are total of segments measures.
-Adjusted EBITDA margin and capital intensity are supplementary financial measures.
+- [1] Key performance indicators presented on a constant currency basis are obtained by translating financial results from the current period denominated in US dollars at the foreign exchange rate of the comparable period of the prior year.
+For the three and six-month periods ended February 28, 2023, the average foreign exchange rates used for translation were 1.3488 USD/CDN and 1.3489 USD/CDN, respectively. - (2) Adjusted EBITDA and net capital expenditures are total of segments measures.
 Adjusted profit attributable to owners of the Corporation, free cash flow, free cash flow, excluding network expansion projects and net capital expenditures, excluding network expansion projects are non-IFRS financial measures.
-Change in constant currency, capital intensity, excluding network expansion projects are non-IFRS ratios.
-These indicated terms do not have standardized definitions prescribed by International Financial Reporting Standards ("IFRS") and, therefore, may not be comparable to similar measures presented by other comparable.
-For more details, please consult the "Non-IFRS and other financial measures" section of the MD&A, including reconciliation to the most directly comparable IFRS financial measures.

-(3) For the three and six-month periods ended February 29, 2024, acquisition, integration, restructuring and other costs mostly related to costs associated with the configuration and customization related to cloud computing and other arrangements, partly offset by a \$4.2 million reversal of a charge, recognized during the second quarter following the Copyright Board decision issued in January 2024 on the redetermination of the 2014-2018 royalty rates.
-For the three and six-month periods ended February 28, 2023, acquisition, integration, restructuring and other costs resulted mostly from a \$5.1 million retroactive adjustment recognized during the second quarter following t

-[4] Excludes the impact of acquisition, integration, restructuring and other costs, and gains/losses on debt modification and/or extinguishment, net of tax and non-controlling interest.

-(5) Net capital expenditures exclude non-cash acquisitions of right-of-use assets and the purchases of spectrum licences, and are presented net of government subsidies, including the utilization of those received in advance.

-(6) Per multiple and subordinate voting share.
+Change in constant currency and adjusted diluted earnings per share are non-IFRS ratios.
+These indicated terms do not have standardized definitions prescribed by International Financial Reporting Standards ("IFRS") and, therefore, may not be comparable to similar measures presented by other companies.
+For more details, please consult the "Non-IFRS and other financial measures" section of the MD&A, including reconciliation to the most directly comparable IFRS financial measures. - (3) For the three and six-month periods ended February 29, 2024, acquisition, integration, restructuring and other costs mostly related to costs associated with the configuration and customization related to cloud computing and other arrangements, partly offset by a \$4.2 million reversal of a charge, recognized during the second quarter following the Copyright Board decision issued in January 2024 on the redetermination of the 2014-2018 royalty rates.
+For the three and six-month periods ended February 28, 2023, acquisition, integration, restructuring and other costs resulted mostly from a \$5.1 million retroactive adjustment recognized during the second quarter following the Copyright Board preliminary conclusions on the redetermination of the 2014-2018 royalty rates. - (4) Excludes the impact of acquisition, integration, restructuring and other costs, and gains/losses on debt modification and/or extinguishment, net of tax and non-controlling interest. - [5] Net capital expenditures exclude non-cash acquisitions of right-of-use assets and the purchases of spectrum licences, and are presented net of government subsidies, including the utilization of those received in advance. - (6) Per multiple and subordinate voting share.

-As at February 29, 2024
+As at February 29, 2024 August 31, 2023

 (In thousands of Canadian dollars) \$ \$

 Financial condition

-Cash and cash equivalents 81,190 362,921
+Cash and cash equivalents 82,488 363,854

-Total assets 9,614,606 9,768,370
+Total assets 9,710,486 9,869,778

 Long-term debt

-Current 70,948 41,765
+Current 77,236 43,325

-Non-current 4,833,884 4,979,241
+Non-current 4,988,326 5,045,672

-Net indebtedness (1) 4,909,734 4,749,214
+Net indebtedness (1) 5,072,348 4,817,113

-Equity attributable to owners of the Corporation 2,937,011 2,957,797
+Equity attributable to owners of the Corporation 795,177 925,863

-(1) Net indebtedness is a capital management measure.
+^[1] Net indebtedness is a capital management measure.
 For more information on this financial measure, please consult the "Non-IFRS and other financial measures" section of the MD&A.